Simply-Static/simply-static/readme.txt

 * refactored filter implementation for tasks
 * added check for empty strings in excludes
 * removed unused blog_id check
+* changed location of debug log to uploads dir

 = 3.1.2 =